arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 Limitation period

-As a rule, the limitation period does not apply to the protection of intangible assets (honour, dignity, reputation).
+As a rule, the limitation period does not apply to the protection of intangible assets (such as honour, dignity and reputation).
 In this regard, the period for filing a defamation civil lawsuit claiming moral damages is not limited.
-However, there is a one-year limitation period for claims based on the dissemination of false information (of any kind, not defamatory) in the mass media.
+However, there is a one-year limitation period for claims based on the dissemination of false information (of any kind) in the mass media.

 The constitutive elements of defamation